|Nutritional Guidelines (per serving)|

 - Using button or cremini mushrooms creates a nice base to this sauce, but feel free to add a little bit of shitake or even a few oyster mushrooms to create more interest and texture.

-- Other herbs would complement this mushroom sauce, either in addition to the thyme or in place of.
-Try a little bit of rosemary, sage, savory, or parsley.
+- Other herbs that would complement this mushroom sauce, either in addition to the thyme or in its place, include rosemary, sage, or parsley.

 Recipes With Mushroom Gravy